polomarcus/tp/data-engineering/tp-functional-programming-scala/README.md

 Tips: Batch processing / Stream processing ?

 ### Continuous Integration (CI)
 If it works on your machine, congrats !
+But remember, engineers have to work as team and to be sure it works on others' machines, you have to do something more.

 Test it on a remote servers now thanks to a Continuous Integration (CI) system such as [GitHub Actions](https://github.com/features/actions) :